msgtobala/My-Books/React/React.md

 ## Events

-> The events is javascript are called as Synthetic events.
+> The events in javascript are called as Synthetic events.
 Each events has **events object** created.
 By default react events are pooled which means that the event object are not created each time , react replaces only the values of previous **event object**

 >The event object passed to a handler function is only valid right at that moment.
-The SyntheticEvent
+The **SyntheticEvent**
 >object is pooled for performance.
 Instead of creating a new one for every event, React replaces the
 >contents of the one single instance.
 The event objects are nullified by react.
 There are pooled by react by default.